 Make sure to remove all unnecessary access – that means checking that former employees and consultants have access removed, if teams move off of one project and onto a new one, revoke.
 Anyone who doesn’t need access shouldn’t have it.
 Make this a monthly habit and it won’t build up.

 Keeping secrets in code.

 What is a secret?
 It’s something that is meant to be kept unknown or unseen by others.
-So why would you put a secret in a publicly accessible (by external or too many internal users) chunk of code.
+So why would you put a secret in a publicly accessible (by external or too many internal users) chunk of code?
 Where it will most likely be exposed?
 Why?

 Handle your source code with care.
-Put it into a configuration file which is read by your code at startup.
-Configuration files shouldn’t be put on version control, unless they are the “factory defaults”, and then they shouldn’t have any private information.
+Put it into a configuration file that is read by your code at startup.
+Configuration files shouldn’t be put on version control unless they are the “factory defaults”, and then they shouldn’t have any private information.
 Use features such as .gitignore, or user environment variables to make sure these are ignored by your source code and won’t find their way to your online repositories.

 Ignoring proven best practices

 Best practices, such as performing code reviews and writing tests are carefully honed tactics that have been tested over and over again and provide the best security methods for securing your source code.
 Don’t ignore them.

 Source code is very hard to protect but it is more than possible.

 Cycode’s source code control, detection, and response solution, ensures that source code repositories are always monitored with mechanisms in place to provide an immediate alert and response to protect your source code anytime an attempted breach is detected.